ArcherHeffern/System-Creation/learning.md

-# Core Genetic Skills
-There are ~4 core skills to be a amazing programmer:

-* Memory
-* Brainpower
-* Drive
-* Learning

-_You don't need all of these to be a good programmer_

 # Learning
-Learning is the easiest one to learn
+The best way to learn to code is by coding
+When something you don't understand comes up, search it up

 In the beginning, resources such as youtube, ChatGPT, and random articles will be helpful.
-Once you reach more advanced material, or work at a company with in house tooling, these resources will become less useful or literally useless
+Once you reach more advanced material, or work at a company with in house tooling, these resources will lose their effectiveness

-The best way to learn is by reading...
+The best way to learn more advanced topics is by reading...
 * code
 * documentation
-* books / papers
+* whitepapers / research papers

-...in conjunction with doing!
+* books

+and by asking questions on...
+* stackoverflow
+* reddit
+* github issues

 ## Code
 You can often find source code for projects or libraries online.
 Just google for it or search on github